ellelang/LRs/Vocabulary Grocery.md

 **Does your country have DST?
 When does it start?**

 A quick recap: **spring ahead,** **Daylight Saving Time****,** **DST****,** **Standard Time****,** **fall back, Summer Time, Benjamin Franklin**

+### 3/6/2019

+When you're lost...

+the lighthouse keeps the light on for you.

+The lighthouse does a few things:

+1. It shows you where you are.

+2. It shows you where problems are.

+3. It guides you through tough places.

+4. It's a familiar friend.

+5. It gives you confidence.

+6. It's the first sight after a long journey.

+7. It's the last sight on the start of a journey.

+That is what I want to be for you.

+I want to be your English lighthouse.
+As you study English, YOU have to do the work.
+But I'll be there coaching you along the way.
+Like a lighthouse.

+- Happy birthday, Mikey.
+This February 27, 2019 , my grandson Jean is born.
+I am so happy.

+CONGRATULATIONS!!!
+And Mikey is REALLY happy to have a **birthday-buddy** in France!!

+I hope that Jean and Mikey **grow up to be tremendous men**.
+And Achille, too!!
+He has the extra important job of being **a big brother**.
+How lucky both guys are.
+How lucky YOU are, Nour-Eddine!!

+Hi happy DAD & MOM)))

+Happy birthday to your little son, Mikey!!!

+- **Hurray** Hurray Hurray!!!

+Oh I want to wish to my nephew and his mom and dad, first of all, to **be healthy and have a long happy life)!**

+And my little boy Mikey:

+**M**- be a real Man!

+**I**- be Intelligent and have a very Interesting life

+**K**- be Kind

+**E**-  Easy-going

+**Y**- and stay always Young, no matter how old you are!

+(this is advice for the future, when you'll be a 100!))))

+Have a GREAT DAY today and further)

+Gulya & Alex

+Hi Gulya!

+Thank you SO much!
+The card is perfect and the **words of advice to Mikey--a treasure!!**

+**Our kids are growing up in the SAME generation.
+In different countries...but under the same stars!**

+I know that you and Alex are wonderful parents--my wife and I will do our best to be great parents, too!

+To our future!!

+***Coach Shane***